Frank Kaminsky: College career

 Kaminsky played in 35 of 36 games as a freshman.
 He scored a season-high nine points against UMKC on November 22, 2011.

 Kaminsky played in 32 games, starting the first two games of the season.
 He finished the season averaging 4.2 points and 1.8 rebounds per game.
 He led the team in free-throw percentage at 76.7%.
 He posted a season-high 19 points at Illinois on February 3, 2013.

 On November 19, 2013, Kaminsky broke the Wisconsin single-game scoring record with 43 points against North Dakota.
 Kaminsky shot 16 of 19 from the field, including six of six from 3-point range and five of six from the free throw line.
 The previous Wisconsin single-game record was 42 points, set by Ken Barnes (vs. Indiana on March 8, 1965) and Michael Finley (vs. Eastern Michigan on December 10, 1994).

-At the conclusion of the regular season, Kaminsky was named to the First Team All-Big Ten.
+At the conclusion of the regular season, Kaminsky was named first-team All-Big Ten.

 On March 29, 2014, Kaminsky scored 28 points and had 11 rebounds as Wisconsin defeated #1 seeded Arizona 64–63 in overtime during the NCAA tournament to advance to the Final Four.
 After the game, Kaminsky was named West Regional Most Outstanding Player.

 Ahead of the 2014 season, Kaminsky was named the Big Ten preseason player of the year.
 The Badgers were unanimously picked to win the Big Ten Championship.